sctplab/SCTP_NKE_ElCapitan/README.md

 A version of the SCTP NKE running on Mac OS X 10.11 (El Capitan).

 The sources are based on the SCTP implementation of the FreeBSD kernel modified to work within the Mac OS X kernel infrastructure as a network kernel extension.
-This supports the dynamic load and unload of the module without rebooting the operating system.
+This allows the dynamic loading and unloading of the module without rebooting the operating system.

 The SCTP NKE supports:
 * The base protocol as specified in [RFC4960](https://tools.ietf.org/html/rfc4960).